The Cost Reality

 Not because of market volatility.

-But because of the rising cost of care.
+But because of the rising cost of healthcare, caregiving, and long-term support.

 For years, retirement planning has focused heavily on saving, investing, and building wealth for the future.

-But one of the most important conversations families still avoid is the actual cost of aging and long-term care.
+But one of the most important conversations families still avoid is the actual cost of aging.

 And those numbers are becoming impossible to ignore.